A righteous one has fallen 💔

 Zagreb, Croatia

-Confused, and with million questions into my head, I decided that it’d probably be a perfect time to figure out what’s so different about me: not another single black person anywhere.
+Confused, and with million questions into my head, I decided that it might probably be a perfect time to figure out what was so different about me: not another single black person anywhere.
 None!
 Not in the super market, shopping center, ice cream shops, restaurants, nada.
 Only then, I came to a realization that many Croatians have possibly never seen a black person in their life time.
 I figured that this is probably the part of the globe where only white people live, almost exclusively.
 To this day, I wonder if my friend even noticed people looking at me or if I look different.
 Ms Z. is the most diverse and loving person I have ever met.
 To seal my anticipation, her parents are just like her: wonderful people.
 I have never liked the sound of my first name than when Ms. Z’s Dad called me.
 Their warm welcome overwhelmed me.
 I left a part of my heart in Croatia!

 On the wedding day, the DJ was hired for the entire night.
 I am not a dancer by any means, but I was determined to make it up as I went for this special lady’s day.
 We danced until about 2am.
 When I took a break and sat outside to chat with other guests, two men and their wives approached to ask me about myself.
 They knew much more than I expected about my home country, Rwanda.
 In the end, they confessed that they have been talking behind my back, as I danced, saying that Beyonce had arrived in Croatia.
 I was not sure if I should say thank you or that’s nice.
 I gathered a smile and explained that it was just creativity, nothing of experience.
 And a “thank you” of course.